nuntius-rex/node-mvc-create/README.md

 userFiles=[
   "main.js",
   "router.js",
-  "utils.js",
   "weird.js",
+  "funny/iJustWantThisOneOkay.js",
   "views/index.html",
   "models/homeModel.js",
   "controllers/homeController.js",
-  "README.md"
+  "README.md",
+  ".gitignore"
 ];

-//Feed these to mvcCreate for breakfast mvcCreate.mvcCreate(userDevDepsObj, userDepsObj, userDirs, userFiles);
+//Feed these to mvcCreate for breakfast: mvcCreate.mvcCreate(userDevDepsObj, userDepsObj, userDirs, userFiles);

 ```
-<p>You can also just inject specifics you would like to replace.
+<p>You can also just inject specific settings you would like to replace, if you like the defaults.
-For example if you just wanted to replace userFiles:
+For example if you just wanted to replace userFiles, just pass empty parameters for the other settings:
 </p>

 ```